 Laura offers Cognitive Behavioural Therapy (CBT), and also utilises elements of third wave therapies including Compassion-Focused Therapy (CFT) and Acceptance and Commitment Therapy (ACT).
 Laura has completed specialist training in CBT, CBT for psychosis and in CBT supervision.

 Initial sessions involve working together to understand your difficulties and your goals for therapy, which will then help us to plan which approach may be most useful for you.
-At the present time, online therapy sessions via Zoom are immediately available.
+Online therapy sessions via Zoom are available.